Criticism of capitalism: Socialism

 Socialists argue that the accumulation of capital generates waste through externalities that require costly corrective regulatory measures.
 They also point out that this process generates wasteful industries and practices that exist only to generate sufficient demand for products to be sold at a profit (such as high-pressure advertisement), thereby creating rather than satisfying economic demand.

-Socialists argue that capitalism consists of irrational activity, such as the purchasing of commodities only to sell at a later time when their price appreciates (known as speculation), rather than for consumption.
-Therefore, a crucial criticism often made by socialists is that making money, or accumulation of capital, does not correspond to the satisfaction of demand (the production of use-values).
+Socialists argue that capitalism consists of irrational activity, such as purchasing commodities only to sell them later when their prices appreciate (known as speculation), rather than for consumption.
+Therefore, a crucial criticism often made by socialists is that making money, or the accumulation of capital, does not correspond to satisfying demand (the production of use-values).
 The fundamental criterion for economic activity in capitalism is the accumulation of capital for reinvestment in production.
-This spurs the development of new, non-productive industries that do not produce use-value and only exist to keep the accumulation process afloat.
+This spurs the development of new, non-productive industries that do not produce use value and exist solely to keep the accumulation process afloat.
 An example of a non-productive industry is the financial industry, which contributes to the formation of economic bubbles.

-Socialists view private property relations as limiting the potential of productive forces in the economy.
-According to socialists, private property becomes obsolete when it concentrates into centralized, socialized institutions based on private appropriation of revenue (but based on cooperative work and internal planning in allocation of inputs) until the role of the capitalist becomes redundant.
+Socialists view relations of private property as limiting the potential of productive forces in the economy.
+According to socialists, private property becomes obsolete when it is concentrated in centralized, socialized institutions based on the private appropriation of revenue (but on cooperative work and internal planning in the allocation of inputs), until the role of the capitalist becomes redundant.
 With no need for capital accumulation and a class of owners, private property of the means of production is perceived as being an outdated form of economic organization that should be replaced by a free association of individuals based on public or common ownership of these socialized assets.
-Private ownership imposes constraints on planning, leading to uncoordinated economic decisions that result in business fluctuations, unemployment and a tremendous waste of material resources during crisis of overproduction.
+Private ownership imposes constraints on planning, leading to uncoordinated economic decisions that result in business fluctuations, unemployment, and a tremendous waste of material resources during a crisis of overproduction.